ANSWER-OSU/Defects4REST/README.md

-# Defects4REST
+# Defects4REST V1.0

-**A comprehensive benchmark framework for systematically deploying, testing, and analyzing bugs in REST API applications.**
+A comprehensive benchmark and framework for systematically deploying, testing, and analyzing reproducible real-world bugs in REST API applications.

-Defects4REST enables researchers and developers to reproduce real-world bugs in REST API services by deploying specific buggy and patched versions of applications in isolated Docker containers.

 ## Table of Contents